-- 318 Political Violence and Culture in Latin America (3) (PR: SPAN 300 or POI XL: SPAN 318) The 20th century saw Latin America preoccupied by the struggle over socialism and communism.
+- Political Violence and Culture in Latin America (3) (PR: SPAN 300 or POI

+XL: SPAN 318) The 20th century saw Latin America preoccupied by the struggle over socialism and communism.
 This course will examine cultural representations of this struggle through film and short stories.
-Films will have subtitles and short stories will be available in English and Spanish. - 335 Introduction to Latin American Studies (3) An interdisciplinary course that provides a general overview of the historical, political, sociological, religious, and cultural development of Latin America. - 350 Latin American Cinema (3) (PR: SPAN 300 or POI XL: SPAN 350) This course focuses on the development of Latin American film in the major filmmaking countries: Brazil, Mexico, Argentina, and Cuba.
-The course explores the nature of film itself, contextualizing cinematic production with historic, social, and aesthetic tensions in the construction of Latin American identity. - 442 Directed Studies (1-6) See page 40.
+Films will have subtitles and short stories will be available in English and Spanish.

+- 335 Introduction to Latin American Studies (3) An interdisciplinary course that provides a general overview of the historical, political, sociological, religious, and cultural development of Latin America.

+- 350 Latin American Cinema (3) (PR: SPAN 300 or POI XL: SPAN 350) This course focuses on the development of Latin American film in the major filmmaking countries: Brazil, Mexico, Argentina, and Cuba.
+The course explores the nature of film itself, contextualizing cinematic production with historic, social, and aesthetic tensions in the construction of Latin American identity.

+- 442 Directed Studies (1-6) See page 35.

+- 444 Internship (1-6) See page 35.

-- 446 Readings (1-9) See page 40.
+- 446 Readings (1-9) See page 35.

-- 448 Research (1-9) See page 40.
+- 448 Research (1-9) See page 35.

-- 450 Seminar (1-9) See page 40.
+- 450 Seminar (1-9) See page 35.

-- 452 Special Projects (1-9) See page 40.
+- 452 Special Projects (1-9) See page 35.

-- 458 Special Topics (1-6) See page 40.
+- 458 Special Topics (1-6) See page 35.